5 Competitor’s Analysis Framework for Effective Analysis

 • To understand whether new products or services are potentially profitable.

-• To find out and improve weaknesses and to avoid mistakes.
+• To identify weaknesses and avoid costly mistakes

-1. Draw a circle in the center.
-Along with that, put four arrows coming out of that circle.
+1. Draw a circle in the center and extend four arrows from it.

-2. Put your rival’s company name and details in the center.
+2. Put the name and details of rival’s company in the center.

-3. Now, put the four categories at the arrows coming out of it.
-These categories are the threat of the new entry, the threat of substitution, the supplier power, and the buyer power respectively.
+3. Now, label the 4 extending arrows as a threat of the new entry, the threat of substitution, the supplier power, and the buyer power respectively.

 • Bargaining Power of Suppliers: The ability of suppliers to drive up the prices of your inputs.